 Your resume should be one page.
 If you have been out of school for ten years or more or you have very significant professional experience between college and law school, come talk to someone in CPD to determine if you should go over a page.
 We will help you decide whether two pages are necessary or where to cut unnecessary information.

-Several sample resumes are included below.
+Two sample resumes are included below.
 Note that there are many appropriate formats for a legal resume beyond those used here.
 Consider that other students are using these samples as models as well.
 While it is OK to use a standard format used here, make sure to spend the time required so that the wording and descriptions that you use on your resume are unique.

 * Adobe Acrobat Reader is required to view items marked with an (*).
 If you do not already have Acrobat Reader installed on your computer, you can download it free of charge.